Geladen/solana-llm-contracts-generation/Code_Generation/UC_6_Auction/DeepSeek/PS2/hallucination_report_UC6_deepseek_PS2.md

 ### Context Deviation: Dead Code
 **Description:**

-The auctioned_object parameter is declared in multiple function signatures but never utilized within their respective logic.
+The auctioned_object parameter is declared in the function signature but never utilized within the function's logic.

 **Code Example:**
 ```rust